Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/methods_and_data.md

 - The Data Appendix must be submitted on Lyceum as a PDF prior to the deadline (Nov 9 at 12pm).
 Please title the document “Data Appendix – Last Name” (where “Last Name” is replaced with your last name).
-3. Summary.do command file.
-Write a .do file to generate all the descriptive statistics, tables and figures needed for the Data Appendix.
+3. Code file.
+Write a file (or files) to generate all the descriptive statistics, tables and figures needed for the Data Appendix.
 These should be created using your analysis data.
-Give this command file the name Summary.do and save it in your Command Files folder.
+Give this command file a relevant name and save it in your Command Files folder.
 Remember, for full credit all command files should be fully commented and easily readable